thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 What we can find in [@tbl:singleRandomSampleJSSP] is that the makespan of the best solution that any of the 101&nbsp;runs has delivered for each of the four JSSP instances is roughly between 60% and 100% longer than the lower bound.
 The arithmetic mean and median of the solution qualities are even between 10% and 20% worse.
-In the Gantt charts of the median solutions depicted in [@fig:jssp_gantt_1rs_med], we can find big gaps between the sub-jobs.
+In the Gantt charts of the median solutions depicted in [@fig:jssp_gantt_1rs_med], we can find big gaps between the operations.

 \relative.input{jssp_1rs_results.md}